 Required prerequisite knowledge

 The students taking the course should have reached the CEFR B2 level in English speaking and writing, and C1 level in listening and reading.

 Mid-term exam (25% of the final grade)Pair digital tool exam (25% of the final grade)Take-home exam: 1500 words (+/- 10%) (50% of the final grade), scale A-F.All parts must be passed to get a final grade.

-70% attendance, Assignments
+A digital assignment within pragmatics, 70% attendance, Assignments

 Students must attend a minimum of 70% of all lectures and seminars.
 Students may be asked to cover any topics missed by completing additional course work.

 A digital assignment within pragmatics has to be submitted.